-- On the Windows platform, you can use the CLI/ODBC Settings GUI to bind the DB2 CLI/ODBC bind files to the database. - 4.
-Optional: Change the DB2 CLI/ODBC configuration keywords by editing the db2cli.ini file.
-For information about the location of the db2cli.ini file, see "db2cli.ini initialization file" in SC27-2437-00. - On the Windows platform, you can use the CLI/ODBC Settings GUI to set the DB2 CLI/ODBC configuration keywords.
+On Windows operating systems, you can use the CLI/ODBC Settings GUI to bind the DB2 CLI/ODBC bind files to the database.

+4. Optional: Change the DB2 CLI/ODBC configuration keywords by editing the db2cli.ini file.
+For information about the location of the db2cli.ini file, see "db2cli.ini initialization file" in Call Level Interface Guide and Reference, Volume 1.

+On Windows operating systems, you can use the CLI/ODBC Settings GUI to set the DB2 CLI/ODBC configuration keywords.

-Once you have completed the above steps, proceed to setting up your Windows CLI environment, or setting up your UNIX ODBC environment if you are running ODBC applications on UNIX.
+Once you have completed the above steps, proceed to setting up your Windows CLI environment, or setting up your Linux or UNIX ODBC environment if you are running ODBC applications on Linux or UNIX.